 On December 23, 2015, Garrett County (the County) issued the Garrett County Memorial Hospital Refunding Bonds, Series 2015 (Series 2015 Bonds), on behalf of the Hospital for the purpose of renovating various areas of the Hospital.
-The Series 2015 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that are equal to the loan principal of the County's Series 2015 Bonds.
-Series 2015 Bonds incur interest at a fixed interest rate of 3.53% per annum.
-Interest accrues based on the average outstanding principal balance and is paid semi-annually.
-Annual principal payments are due on the anniversary date of issuance based on a twenty-five-year amortization period.
-On December 23, 2030, the Series 2015 Bonds mature at which time all outstanding principal balances and interest are due.
+The Series 2015 Bonds represent a supplemental loan agreement between the Hospital and the County for amounts that were equal to the loan principal of the County's Series 2015 Bonds.
+Series 2015 Bonds incurred interest at a fixed interest rate of 3.53% per annum.
+Interest accrued based on the average outstanding principal balance and was paid semi-annually.
+Annual principal payments were due on the anniversary date of issuance based on a twenty-five-year amortization period, until December 23, 2030, when the Series 2015 Bonds were scheduled to mature at which time all outstanding principal balances and interest were due.
+The Series 2015 Bonds were repaid in full in 2022 with the proceeds of the Huntington Note.